What is the pension tax-free lump sum?

-You can work out your state pension age using our calculator.
+You can work out your when you qualify using our state pension age calculator.

 If you're above state pension age, both what you take of your pension as a lump sum, and what you have left in it, will be used as part of the assessment for benefits.
 Usually, the government will calculate what you could get as an annual income from an annuity will be applied to what you have left in your pension after taking out a lump sum to see whether you meet the criteria to qualify for benefits.

 Do I have to record my tax-free pension lump sum on my tax return?

 The good news is that, if you've taken out a tax-free lump sum, you don't have to notify HMRC so this doesn't need to be declared on a tax return.